jtallison/ddem-sound-design/content/Sound-design/Unit4_Recording_Audio/index.md

 Another way to avoid clipping is with the use of a limiter.
 A limiter is an audio effect that will limit the dynamic range of a sound source, keeping it from becoming too loud.
 While quick and easy, this could reduce the total dynamic range of the track which may not be desired.
 To do this in Studio One, place a limiter effect on the post section of the main output.
 This is the final section before the audio is sent to the speakers, so it will encompass the whole mix equally.
 Set the preset to 0 dB and then the audio will never pass 0dB, and cannot clip.

-## Practice: connecting a microphone to your computer
+## Practice: Connecting a microphone to your computer

 Lets go through the steps needed to get your microphone talking to your computer.
 You will need Studio One 6 installed on the device, an audio interface, an XLR cable, USB cable, and a microphone.